alemart/encantar-js/docs/faq.md

 ## What is MARTINS.js?

 MARTINS.js is a GPU-accelerated Augmented Reality engine for the web.
 It's a standalone WebAR technology for creating AR experiences that run in web browsers.
-Users don't need specialized hardware nor dedicated software - only a modern and compatible web browser.
+Users don't need specialized hardware nor dedicated software - only a modern web browser.

 MARTINS is a recursive acronym for MARTINS Augmented Reality Technology for Internet Software.
 It also happens to be my name.
 See, AR is part of my name.
 Can you believe it? :sunglasses: